 Question design testing

 We conducted qualitative research through focus groups and in-depth interviews.
 This research aimed to explore how both the transgender population and cisgender population (people whose gender identity is the same as the sex they were assigned at birth) interpret concepts around gender identity and sex.
 It also explored how they might answer questions relating to these topics.
 As part of this research, potential barriers to answering the questions and completing the census were explored including terminology and any privacy, security, burden and acceptability concerns.

 Three question designs were used in the research:

 version 1 – the 2011 Census ‘’sex’’ question

 version 2 – the 2011 Census “sex” question with the addition of ‘’other’’

 version 3 – a two-step design with separate sex and gender identity questions

 The full wording of these questions can be seen in the testing annex.

-It was concluded that the three question designs, as currently presented, would not fully meet the requirement for a reliable estimate of the trans population.
+It was concluded that the three question designs, as currently presented, would not fully meet the requirement for a reliable estimate of the transgender population.
 In addition, the research found that further question development was required to ensure respondents could easily understand and provide an appropriate answer to any question(s) on sex and/or gender.
 The questions were re-developed based upon these findings.
 These are in the process of being cognitively tested to consider how information on gender identity could be collect in addition to information to be collected on sex.